 In essence the argument suggests that medical education, clinical professions and healthcare in general, have sought to improve and develop services on a speciality based model.
 Thus from early in a clinician’s career a choice is required, as to which aspect of care they wish to focus on.
 These aspects are typically categorised into technical fields or Colleges working on discrete functions, parts of the body, on specific diseases or even in specific delivery models (Day Theatre, Primary Care).
 Practitioners are taught, employed and developed to become increasingly technically sophisticated in their field.

 Meanwhile, the needs of the population have changed along with their expectations of service purpose and quality.
-Less and less people now access healthcare with a single problem, requiring a single treatment, in a discrete episode of care.
+Fewer and fewer people now access healthcare with a single problem, requiring a single treatment, in a discrete episode of care.
 Increasing numbers of people now have multifactorial problems.
 More than one long term condition, social, psychological and environmental factors all combine to challenge the effectiveness of those historically discrete treatments.
 In other words, the caseload has become complex.

 As a result defining demand simply by one problem or one perspective on a person’s situation, becomes at best incomplete and at worst, a dangerous oversimplification.
 Recognising a single discrete problem, making an accurate diagnosis and responding with a definitive treatment, is correct and effective, when there is only one or maybe two issues to consider.
 Often there is a comprehensive and reliable evidence base for such activity.